tylerthecoder/TylerCraft/DEVLOG.md

+# 08_30_25

+It's been a bit but I'm back.
+I've mostly been working on getting scripts to be serialzied.
+It is hard to get the wasm scripts to live in rust.

+I'm currently trying to load the scripts and everything is moving forward.

+I probably want to move to a similar structure as the Entities soon where a GameScript is a struct instead of a trait

 # 06_03_25

 I've worked more on optimizing the chunk insertion code.
 The release build of the app is much faster now and I'm happy with it.